 Ear treatments are often used for treating anxiety, smoking (and other addictions), aiding weight loss as well as many other conditions.
 Treatment with seeds is completely painless, since nothing breaks the skin, it's safe for children, people who don't like needles and for clients who cannot make regular, frequent appointments.
 All you have to do is massage the seeds a few times a day.

 Some ear treatment can be included with any appointment at this clinic, but you can also request to have just the ear treatment.
-Standalone treatments are just $10 - $20 and can stay on for around 1 week.
+Standalone auricular treatments are still just $20 - $40 and the treatment can stay on for around 5-7 days.

 The NADA protocol began for addiction treatment but has been used for all sorts of substance use, mental health issues, weight loss and chronic pain.
 Recent applications include Battlefield Acupuncture, used by the American Air Force and other branches of the armed forces around the world to help returning veterans deal with chronic pain, PTSD and other issues related to combat service.

 Find out how acupuncture can help you better manage a safe recovery.

 Cupping therapy has been used in China for nearly 3,000 years and is a popular traditional medicine throughout Eastern Asia all the way across to Western Europe, Australia and Africa.
-In recent years other therapists have seen the benefits of the therapy and have rebranded it, taking the exact same therapy and calling it myofascial decompression.
-Have to admit that sounds more like a medical procedure than cupping or fire cupping.
+In recent years other professions have seen the benefits of the therapy and rebranded it, taking the exact same therapy and calling it myofascial decompression.
+Have to admit that sounds more like a professional medical procedure than cupping does.

 At its core, cupping is a deep tissue massage, but it pulls up rather than pressing in.
 Suction from the cup pulls the skin and underlying tissues up into the cup relaxing muscles, loosening fascia, reducing inflammation and boosts the circulation of blood and lymph.

 Cupping does leave visible marks, which is often a desired effect and can last up to a week - looking like a mild bruise, or hickey.

 It's often used for: